Gardens of Stone: Production

 The film marked James Caan's return to filmmaking after a five-year absence.

 Griffin O'Neal was initially cast in Gardens of Stone to play Albert Wildman, but was replaced by Casey Siemaszko after his involvement in the accidental speedboating death of Coppola's eldest son, Gian-Carlo Coppola, in May 1986.

 Release

 The film was entered into the 15th Moscow International Film Festival.

 The movie had a limited release in 612 theaters and made $1,645,588 on its opening weekend, for a total domestic gross of $5,262,047.

-Reception
+Critical reception

 The film earned mixed reviews from critics and holds a 41% rating on Rotten Tomatoes based on 17 reviews, with an average rating of 4.9/10.

+Film critic Roger Ebert wrote that the film "creates its characters with realism, love and detail" and that the "performances are wonderful", but noted that the "story is just what it seems to be, and somehow we want it to be more than that."
+Writing in The Washington Post, critic Hal Hinson reported that the film "can't in any way be counted a success, but it's not a disaster either", that "it's been written for the screen ... in a flatfooted comic-book style, and about halfway through the whole thing collapses in a heap", and regarding Coppola's direction, "it's a bit like watching a gifted athlete learn to walk again after a serious injury."